Nat-thapas/ILF-16/README.md

 # ILF-EXTIO
-ILF-EXTIO is an IO extension for the ILF-16.
+ILF-EXTIO is an unfinished and untested IO extension for the ILF-16.
 In its current state, only the on-board buttons are used.
+No more information about the ILF-EXTIO is available at this time.

+# Assembler

+The current version of the assembler is quite hastily thrown together, expect bugs during real usage.
+The warning and error system is not well implemented, do not rely on the assembler to catch your mistake, even something as bad and simple as wrong argument type usage will NOT be detected.
+There are plans to improve this in the future, including partial support for transpilation from [URCL](https://github.com/ModPunchtree/URCL)

+## Usage
+To use the assembler, simply call the assembler with the path to assembly file as the argument, the assembler will that assemble the code into 2 files:
+1. <name>.rom.coe : this is the memory coefficient file for the instruction ROM.
+Load this file into rom.xco
+2. <name>.ram.coe : this is the memory coefficient file for the general purpose RAM.
+This file will not contain memory data if no DW instruction is used.
+Load this file into ram.xco if neccessary.